GlacioHack/xdem/doc/source/cli_accuracy.md

                "to_vcrs", "Destination vcrs", "str, int", None, "No" "downsample", "Downsampling elevation factor >= 1", "int, float", 1, "No"

-            .. note:: For setting the vcrs please refer to :doc:`vertical_ref`
+            .. note:: For setting the vcrs please refer to :doc:`vertical_ref`.
             .. note:: Take care that the path_to_elev and path_to_mask point to existing data.

             .. note:: The downsample parameter allows the user to resample the elevation by a round factor.